ShahoG/rescript-relay/rescript-relay-documentation/README.md

 # Website

 This website is built using Docusaurus 2, a modern static website generator.
+Windows support WiP.

 ### Installation